Saribekyan and Balyan v. Azerbaijan

 Saribekyan and Balyan v.
-Azerbaijan was an international human rights case filed by the parents of Manvel Saribekyan - an Armenian national from the TtuJur village in the Gegharkunik province of Armenia, who died while in captivity in Azerbaijan in 2010.
+Azerbaijan was an international human rights case filed by the parents of Manvel Saribekyan - an Armenian national from the Ttujur village in the Gegharkunik province of Armenia, who died while in captivity in Azerbaijan in 2010.
 The judgment of the European Court of Human Rights on the case originated in an application (no. 35746/11) against the Republic of Azerbaijan lodged with the Court under the Convention for the Protection of Human Rights and Fundamental Freedoms on 10 June 2011.

-The parents of Saribeyan alleged that their son was tortured and killed while in detention in Azerbaijan on the basis of ethnic hatred.
+The parents of Saribekyan alleged that their son was tortured and killed while in detention in Azerbaijan on the basis of ethnic hatred.
 On January 30, 2020, the Court ruled that Azerbaijan had violated Articles 2 and 3 of the Conversion (the right to life and the prohibition of torture), in the case of Manvel Saribekyan.
 The Court ordered the State of Azerbaijan to pay the parents of Manvel Saribekyan 60 thousand euros.

 Background

 On September 11, 2010 a 20-years-old resident of the Armenian village of Ttujur bordering with Azerbaijan, Manvel Saribekyan, was captured by the Azerbaijani military near the Azerbaijani village of Zamanli.
 Saribekyan was accused of espionage and an attempt at a terrorist attack.
 In Armenia, Saribekyan's relatives said that in the morning of September 11, he had left the house to look for cattle and went missing.

 The following day the Azerbaijani authorities released a video of an interrogation in which Saribekyan confessed to being a member of a sabotage group, which, after crossing the border of Azerbaijan, had intended to blow up a school in Zamanli village.
 In response, the Armenian Defense Ministry released a statement questioning the methods used by Azerbaijani authorities to obtain the confession, pointing to traces of torture seen on Saribekyan in the video.

 On October 5, 2010, Manvel Saribekyan was found dead in his prison cell in Baku.
 The Azerbaijani authorities announced that he had committed suicide by hanging himself.
-The Armenian officials rejected the account of events given by Azerbaijan, the Armenian Foreign Minister Edward Nalbandian said: "The kidnapping of the young shepherd, making him speak obvious nonsense on TV through violence, and then killing him is terrible both in terms of the act and the degree of cynicism with which it was reported to the public.
+The Armenian officials rejected the account of events given by Azerbaijan, the Armenian Foreign Minister Eduard Nalbandyan said: "The kidnapping of the young shepherd, making him speak obvious nonsense on TV through violence, and then killing him is terrible both in terms of the act and the degree of cynicism with which it was reported to the public.
 This way of acting is typical to terrorists: first abase a captive before a camera, then kill him".

 On October 5, 2010, the Armenian delegation issued a statement to the Parliamentary Assembly of the Council of Europe signed by 26 members in which they strongly condemned the actions of the Azerbaijani authorities accusing them of violating articles two and three (unlawful execution and torture) of the European Convention on Human Rights, as well as the Geneva Conventions and other international laws.